KasperErik/AWARI/README.txt

 How to compile the program:

  *Linux:
+ Open terminal
+    1.$ Ctrl-Alt-T
+ Place yourself in the folder that contains the .fsi, .fs and .fsx files.
+    1.$ cd <Filepath>
+ Compile the files
     1.$ fsharpc --nologo -a awariLibIncomplete.fsi awariLibIncomplete.fs
     2.$ fsharpc --nologo -r awariLibIncomplete.dll AWARI.fsx

  *Windows 10:
+  Open terminal
+    1.> Win + R keys on your keyboard.
+Then, type cmd or cmd.exe and press Enter or click/tap OK Place yourself in the folder that contains the .fsi, .fs and .fsx files.
+    1.> cd <Filepath>
+ Compile the files
     1.> fsharpc --nologo -a awariLibIncomplete.fsi awariLibIncomplete.fs
     2.> fsharpc --nologo -r awariLibIncomplete.dll AWARI.fsx